-With gorgeous landscapes, unbounded hospitality, and a legacy of exploration and adventure, Portugal is a perfect country to experience on a biking vacation.
+With gorgeous landscapes, unbounded hospitality, and a legacy of exploration and adventure, Portugal is a perfect country to experience on a biking or walking vacation.
 Whether you’re traveling through cork forests or settling down to a hearty village dinner, it helps to learn some Portuguese words before you leave for your trip.

 Here’s a helpful glossary of terms to know in Portugal:

 Fado is a style of music that originated in Portugal in the 1820s.
 It is characterized by contemplative, nostalgic lyrics, and melodies that convey a sense of wistful sadness.
 Fado is well-described by another Portuguese word, saudade, which, though it doesn’t have a direct equivalent in English, can be loosely translated as “longing.”

 Fado music is often performed in cafés, taverns, and other gathering spaces where people can hide away from their troubles for a little while.
 If you pedal past a tavern with melancholic twangs of guitar floating through the windows, stop in for a little while, and let the waves of reflection wash over you.

 A perfect tipple to savor while listening to fado music, port is a sweet wine produced in the Douro Valley in northern Portugal.
 As you descend the Douro Valley, you’ll see the beaming rays of sunshine, lush greenery, and extraordinarily fertile land that helps give port its soul-satisfying flavor.
 Most responsible for the wine’s perfect taste, however, may be the Douro River that courses through the valley, which nourishes the soil of the surrounding vineyards.

 If you stroll through the city of Porto, after which port wine is named, be sure check out the wine cellars beside the river.
 You can stop into the different wineries for tastings and tours.
 Also nearby is a short skyline ride across the Douro River, which gives you a beautiful aerial view of the city.